 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease.

 - Birth control pills may not work as well while you are receiving this medicine.
-Use another form of birth control during treatment and for 1 month after your last treatment.
+Use another form of birth control (including condoms, spermicides) during treatment and for 1 month after your last dose.

 Possible Side Effects While Using This Medicine: